 - As the name implies, Made4Baby Natural 50 Sunscreen SPF 50+ is gentle enough for sensitive skin types.
 It’s very thick, so this is one that you definitely need to dot on and then rub in.

-- Oasis Sun SPF 40 Sport is water and sweat-resistant (for up to two hours), photo-stable, reef safe and vegan-friendly.
+- Oasis Sun SPF 40 Sport is water and sweat-resistant (for up to two hours), photo-stable and vegan-friendly.
 It’s also free of fragrance, colouring, parabens, phthalates and sulphates.
 The texture is wonderful; it rubs in easily, absorbs quickly, leaves no white cast and the finish is dry-touch.
 This gets my pick to keep everyone in the family happy and protected.